Association of Ukrainians in Great Britain: Shevchenko Library and Archive

 The Shevchenko Library and Archive (SL&A) in London is managed by the AUGB.
 It has become of one of the most extensive collections of books, periodicals, manuscripts, photographs, and other archival resources in Europe relating to the Ukrainian diaspora.

-The SL&A houses over 35,000 volumes of academic publications, periodicals, an extensive archive collection with materials from notable figures such as Hetman Danylo Skoropadsky and Stefan Terlezki.
-There is a notable art collection and a large collection of Ukrainian postage stamps, sculptures, and photographs.
+The SL&A houses over 35,000 volumes of academic publications, periodicals, and an archive collection of works by figures such as Hetman Danylo Skoropadsky and Stefan Terlezki.
+It also houses an art collection and a collection of Ukrainian postage stamps, sculptures, and photographs.

 Other activities

 The AUGB is represented at conferences and events around the world.
 It supports Ukrainian students, youth and veteran organizations in Europe and Ukraine.
-The AUGB produces a program of activities devoted to the promotion of Ukrainian culture and traditions, and to providing information about the life of Ukrainians across the globe.
-It organises performances, courses, conferences, concerts, and social events.
-It also publishes the "Calendar of the Ukrainian in Great Britain" each year, the UUS bookstore operates, It owns a retirement home in Surrey.
+The AUGB organises activities to help promote Ukrainian culture and traditions—such as performances, courses, conferences, concerts, and social events—and provides information about the life of Ukrainians across the globe.
+It publishes an annual "Calendar of the Ukrainian in Great Britain", and manages a retirement home in Surrey.
 There are schools of Ukrainian studies in 14 locations across the UK, which enroll a total of about 400 students.
 The Ukrainian Student Assistance Commission administers internships for young Ukrainians and has a studies centre in London.

-The AUGB has published the weekly Ukrainian Thought since 1947 and the English-language quarterly Ukrainian Review since 1954.
+The AUGB has published the weekly Ukrainian Thought since 1947, and the English-language quarterly magazine Ukrainian Review since 1954.
 Its children's magazine Young Friends was established in 1956.
 The AUGB has published over 30 books.
-Since 1949, the Homin Choir and the Orlyk Dance Ensemble have operated under its patronage; about 40 other amateur art groups have associations with the organisation.

-In 2022, the organization allocated €1.3 million to support the charitable organization Caritas Ukraine.
+Since 1949, the Homin Choir and the Orlyk Dance Ensemble have operated under its patronage; about 40 other amateur art groups are associated with the organisation.
+In 2022, the AUGB allocated 1.3 million euros to support the charitable organization Caritas Ukraine.

 The AUGB is a member of the Ukrainian World Coordination Council, the Ukrainian World Congress, the World Confederation of Ukrainian State Organizations, the European Congress of Ukrainians, and the Ukrainian National Patriarchal Association.